What Price Hollywood?

 What Price Hollywood? is a 1932 American pre-Code drama film directed by George Cukor and starring Constance Bennett with Lowell Sherman.
 The screenplay by Gene Fowler, Rowland Brown, Jane Murfin and Ben Markson is based on a story by Adela Rogers St. Johns and Louis Stevens.
 The supporting cast features Neil Hamilton, Gregory Ratoff, Brooks Benedict, Louise Beavers and Eddie "Rochester" Anderson.

+The film's plot heavily inspired that of A Star Is Born (1937), which went on to garner widespread popularity and establish a legacy that led to three remakes: A Star Is Born (1954), directed by George Cukor and starring Judy Garland and James Mason; A Star Is Born (1976), directed by Frank Pierson and starring Barbra Streisand and Kris Kristofferson; and A Star Is Born (2018), directed by and starring Bradley Cooper alongside Lady Gaga.
+Unlike What Price Hollywood? and the 1937 film, the three remakes are all musical films.